Witch Wood

-Witch Wood is a 1927 historical novel by the Scottish author John Buchan, set in the Scottish Borders during the Wars of the Three Kingdoms.
-Buchan wrote it while researching Montrose, his biography of James Graham, 1st Marquess of Montrose, who appears in the novel as a minor character.
+Witch Wood is a 1927 historical novel by the Scottish author John Buchan, set in the Scottish Borders during the 17th-century Wars of the Three Kingdoms.
+It follows the story of a young Church of Scotland minister, newly-arrived in a rural parish, who is undermined by devil-worshipping parishioners.
+A substantial part of the dialogue is in Scots.

+Buchan wrote the novel while researching Montrose, his biography of James Graham, 1st Marquess of Montrose, who appears as a minor character.
 Buchan's research had raised questions of seventeenth-century religious tolerance, which he wanted to explore.
 Drawing on elements of Margaret Murray’s witch-cult hypothesis, the book combines Buchan's wider interests in landscape, 17th century Calvinism, and the history of Scotland.
-A substantial part of the dialogue is in Scots.
+It was the author's favourite novel and has come to be regarded as his masterpiece.